SabanaBandopadhyay/SabanaBandopadhyay/README.md

 ## About Me

 I have 12+ years of experience building secure enterprise platforms and IoT systems.
 My work focuses on application security, IAM, PKI, and secure software architecture.
+Recently exploring AI security gurdrails, standards and architectural approaches.

 ## What I Work On